brson/brson.github.com/beer/_posts/2021-07-17-avery-apricot-sour.md

 It does though bring to mind another aged sour beer we experienced, though that was a much worse beer.
-It has a bit of muted, earthy, muddiness to it, as opposed to being bright, crisp, refreshing.
+It shares a muted, earthy, muddy quality, as opposed to being bright, crisp, refreshing.
 Could be an effect of barrel aging.